Excl. VAT

 The term hand-intensive work means tasks performed with persistent rapid wrist movements combined with force.
 If such repetitive movements occur during a large part of the workday, it can cause strain-related injuries in the hand, arm and further up to the neck and shoulders.
 Examples of jobs that may contain hand-intensive work are kitchen professions, cleaning, mail sorting, assembly and nursing or care work.

-Noise is considered to be any sound that is not wanted and disturbs the work environment.
-This can include everything from loud sounds from work machines to the background noise of an office ventilation system.
+Noise is considered to be any unwanted sound that disrupts the work environment.
+This can include everything from loud noises from work machines to the background hum of an office ventilation system.
 Noise does not need to reach a high sound level to be harmful but there is a risk of hearing damage at around 85 dB.

 Noise and poor sound acoustics can also lead to stress-related problems.
-In professions where worker need to talk a lot (a call centre for example), a poor sound environment can lead to voice problems as they need to raise their voices unnecessarily to be heard.
-Acoustic panels, desk screens, and sound-absorbing floor screens absorb disruptive noise and contribute to a better work environment.
-Sound ergonomics is a vital factor to consider when designing a healthy workplace.
-Read up on how to be sound-smart at work!
+In roles that involve frequent talking (a call centre for example), a noisy environment can lead to voice strain, as employees raise their voices unnecessarily to be heard.
+Solutions such as acoustic panels, acoustic screens and acoustic partitions mitigate disruptive noise and contribute to a more comfortable and productive work environment.
+Considering acoustic ergonomics is therefore a key part of designing a healthy workplace.

 When lighting during work hours is not optimal, there is a risk of headaches and eye strain.
 Moreover, it can lead to uncomfortable working positions and tension in the muscles when someone cannot see their work correctly or is exposed to glare from the screen.
 Review your workplace lighting so that everyone can feel and work better.